-With a diverse range of heart-achingly beautiful landscapes, England can be an incredibly romantic destination offering many gorgeous backdrops for romantic couples to embrace and share a special moment.
+With a diverse range of heart-achingly beautiful landscapes, England offers many gorgeous backdrops for romantic couples to embrace and share a special moment

 With love in the air, there’s bound to be a kiss or two.
-So our writers grabbed their walking sticks and meandered through our metropolitan cities and ancient woodlands to discover the top 10 most romantic spots in England to kiss.
+So our writers meandered through our metropolitan cities and ancient woodlands to discover the top 10 most romantic spots in England to kiss.

 10. The Mill Bridge in Bourton-on-the-Water, Cotswold